 Sao Miguel Holidays

-Most adventures in the Azores begin on Sao Miguel, home to both the international airport and also some of the most extraordinary landscapes and natural environments of the archipelago.
-At 40 miles (65 kilometres) long and 9 miles (14 kilometres) at its widest, Sao Miguel is the largest island in the Azores.
+At 40 miles (65 km) long and 9 miles (14 km) at its widest, Sao Miguel is the largest island in the Azores.
 Located on the eastern side of the Azores archipelago, it is made up of 6 volcanic municipalities.

 Latest Blog Posts